GovTechSG/techpass-user-docs/docs/log-in-with-techpass.md

 ![sign-in](assets/images/access-sgts-services-using-techpass/log-in-with-techpass.png)

-If you are signing in from your GMD, you will be prompted to authenticate your WOG account first.
+4. If you have a WOG account and you are logging in via your GMD, authenticate your WOG account first by completing steps a and b:

-4. Enter the verification code displayed for your SG Govt M365 profile on your Authenticator app and click **Sign in**.
+    a.
+Enter the verification code displayed for your SG Govt M365 profile on your Authenticator app.

+    b.
+Click **Sign in**.

 ![verification-po](assets/images/access-sgts-services-using-techpass/verification-code-po.png)